ashishbista/ashishbista.github.io/_posts/2016-08-15-running-rails-rspec-tests-in-parallel-using-docker.md

 ### Trick #2 – Shared Spring

 Spring is one of the beautiful crafts that comes in Rails.
-It speeds up test run time by keeping the application running in the background.
+It speeds up the test run time by keeping the application running in the background.
 We will share a single Spring server for all containers.
 Cool, huh?
 If you don't believe, check `log/spring.log after or during test run.

 Keeping these tricks in mind, let's create `bin/ci` with the following content: